Last updated on October 25th, 2020 at 02:39 pm

 Pet Plate appears to offer the most flexibility when ordering fresh dog food.
 They allow customers the convenience of a “topper plan”, ideal for owners who want to combine fresh meals with traditional dog food, rather than going all in.
 They also make it exceedingly easy to pause, alter, or cancel the service at any time, which anyone with a turbulent schedule can appreciate.
 Unfortunately Pet Plate doesn’t sell treats for inter-meal snacking just yet, but their “clean plate” policy offers you a 100% refund on your first box, so you have nothing to lose.

 By the way: if Pet Plate sounds vaguely familiar, you may recall them from an episode of SharkTank.
-Although none of the sharks ended up investing, don’t let that influence your decision 🙂 They offer a great introductory offer (30% off + 1 free month of DOGTV).
+Although none of the sharks ended up investing, don’t let that influence your decision 🙂 They offer a great introductory discount of 50% on your first box.
 Click the image below to get started:

 Final Thoughts on fresh dog food subscriptions

 Today people have become more health conscious than ever.
 Why should your dog’s health be treated any differently?
-We all adore our pets and claim we’d do anything to make them happier, healthier, thus give them a better life.
-The only real question is whether we’ll put our money where our mouth is.
-Or where our dog’s mouth is?
+We all adore our pets and claim to do anything to make them happier.
+The only real question is whether we’ll put our money where our mouth is…or where our dog’s mouth is?
 As the old saying goes, you are what you eat, so consider treating your dog to a fresh meal subscription from NomNomNow, Ollie, or Pet Plate.

 While a fresh dog food subscription is a more expensive way to improve your dog’s diet, you can do so without completely breaking the bank or spending all weekend meal prepping.
 I’d recommend giving NomNomNow, Ollie, and Pet Plate a taste to see how your dog reacts.
 Does he lick the bowl clean?
 Do you notice any changes in weight or stool consistency?
 Is there a more palpable excitement come meal time?
 Ultimately these subscriptions offer peace of mind knowing your dog is getting the best.
 Whether they actually improve the longevity and happiness of your dog is yet to be determined, but I can’t imagine they aren’t a huge improvement for your hound over pellets of dehydrated animal byproducts and highly caloric cereal grain filler.